-This is one of the most essential fields in the cost calculator as it factors the total area of the plot on which you want to perform the construction.
-The construction cost calculator will assume several other data will be assumed by the cost calculator such as material and labour, depending on the plot area.
+This is one of the essential fields in the cost calculator as it factors the total area of the plot on which you want to perform the construction.
+The construction cost calculator will assume several other data, such as material and labour, depending on the plot area.

-There are three ways you can fill this option by toggling each option – SITE AREA, SITE DIMENSION, or SQ.
+There are three ways you can fill this Option by toggling each Option – SITE AREA, SITE DIMENSION, or SQ.
 FT.
-When you toggle on SITE AREA, you can provide the specific measurement of the site such as 600 sq ft, 1200 sq ft, 2400 sq ft, 5000 sq ft, 2000 sq ft or others.
+When you toggle on SITE AREA, you can provide the Site’s specific measurements such as 600 sq ft, 1200 sq ft, 2400 sq ft, 5000 sq ft, 2000 sq ft, or others.

-Toggling on SQ.
-FT(square feet), this option is similar to SITE AREA with the difference that there is a drop-down list of site area you can choose from.
-Ensure that you select the right option and measurement of your site.
+You are toggling on SQ.
+FT (square feet), this Option is similar to SITE AREA with the difference that there is a drop-down list of site areas you can choose from.
+Ensure that you select the right choice and measurement of your Site.

-Similarly to the site area, the location of a site is also an essential factor as it constitutes a large portion of the total cost of the project.
+As the site area, the site’s location is also an essential factor as it constitutes a large portion of the project’s total cost.
 The cost of land varies from one area to the other within the same city.

-The cost may be high in a posh area, whereas the outskirts of the city may be priced relatively low.
+The cost may be high in a posh area, whereas the city’s outskirts may be priced relatively low.
 Hence, use the drop-down list in the cost calculator to choose from hundreds of locations in Bangalore.

-The next factor you need to choose the number of floors you wish to construct in the building.
+The next factor is choosing the number of floors you are planning to construct on the Site or plot.
 The cost of material and labor charges also vary depending on the number of floors in the building.

 HOUSE TYPE DUPLEX HOUSE / RENTAL HOUSE:

-The cost calculator allows you to choose between three types of house – duplex house, rental house, and duplex + rental.
+The cost calculator allows you to choose between three houses – duplex house, rental House, and duplex + rental.

 A duplex house spreads across two or more floors connected by an inner staircase, whereas rental houses are multiple units built for generating rental income.

-One can also choose to build a combination of Duplex + rental house.
-Select the type of house you want to build.
+One can also choose to build a combination of Duplex + rental houses.
+Select the type of House you want to build.

 BEDROOM, HALL, KITCHEN (BHK) 1BHK 2BHK 3BHK:

-How many bedrooms, hall, and kitchen you want to build also influences the total cost of the project.
-The more the number of bedrooms you want in the house, the more the cost will be.
+How many bedrooms, halls, and kitchens you want to build also influences the project’s total cost.
+The more the number of bedrooms you want in the House, the more the cost will be.

 STRUCTURE BLOCK or BRICKS:

-The materials you use while constructing the house plays a significant role in the total cost.
+The materials you use while constructing the House play a significant role in the total cost.
 Depending on the type of material you choose, the cost will vary.

-In the cost calculator, you have a variety of options such as Cement Blocks (6’), Cement Blocks (8’), and Bricks.
+You have various options such as Cement Blocks (6’), Cement Blocks (8’), and Bricks in the cost calculator.
 While selecting the material, you should seek the advice of the architect.

 FLOORING VITRIFIED or GRANITE:

-The flooring is essential in a house; some materials increase the aesthetics and are easy to clean in comparison to others.
+The flooring is essential in a house; some materials increase the aesthetics and are easy to clean compared to others.

 All the features and the cost of the material you choose must be considered.
 The cost calculator provides you with options such as Vetrified, Granite, and Marble + Wooden.

-Similarly to the above field, you have to select the type of door you want in your house.
+Similarly to the above field, you have to select the door you want in your House.

 The cost calculator provides you with options – OST Doors, Sal Wood, Honne Wood, and Teak Wood.
 You can conduct thorough research on the materials before making a selection.

-The last option in the cost calculator is the type of painting you would want to use in the house.
-The painting also shares a major portion of the total cost.
+The last option in the cost calculator is the type of painting you would want to use in the House.
+The painting also shares a significant portion of the total cost.